Myst1cX/spotifuck-userscript/README.md

 > 14. The interface should be mobile-friendly > If it ever resets, repeat steps 7 and 8 > Keep Desktop Mode Disabled

 * * *
+> **TIP 1:** All UI changes and playback controls apply instantly.
+No configuration needed!

-> **FINAL TIP:** Add Spotify Web Player to your home screen for a PWA-like experience.
+> **TIP 2:** Add Spotify Web Player to your home screen for a PWA-like experience.

 * * *